- by Peter Koelewijn, 21-02-2018

 If we want to figure out sound, we first need to figure out the properties of a wave:

-The height of a wave taken from the base (middle) is called the amplitude.
-This says something about the degree of pressure increase and corresponds with the loudness of a sound.
-The bigger the amplitude, the louder the sound.
+The height of a soundwave measured from the baseline is called the amplitude.
+This reflects the degree of pressure increase and corresponds to the loudness of the sound: the larger the amplitude, the louder the sound will be.

 A wave has a beginning and an end.
-At the beginning the wave goes up till it reaches its top, or the crest.
-From there it will descent all the way down to the bottom - or the trough - whereafter it will ascent again till it reaches the base.
-So it is defined to be the time it takes for one full loop up and down.
+Initially it increases until it reaches its maximum point, or crest.
+From there, it descends to the lowest point – the trough – after which it ascends again.
+A wave is defined as one full loop up and down.

-A wave which exists of only one period is called a pulse.
-In the world of sound, waves always have more periods.
-The frequency says something about the amount of periods per second.
-So how many crests and troughs there will be in a timespan of one second.
-Frequency is expressed in Hertz.
-For example when there are twenty periods in a second, the frequency will be 20 Hz.
+A wave which consists of only one period is called a pulse.
+Sounds always have more periods, however.
+The frequency measures the number of periods per second – how many crests and troughs there are in the timespan of one second.
+Frequency is expressed in hertz: if there are 20 periods in a second, the frequency is 20 Hz.

-The wavelength is the inverse of the frequency.
-It is the distance which a single period travels, so the displacement of the wave.
-The longer the wavelength the lower the sound.
+This tells us how far the wave has travelled after one period.
+It is the distance which a single period travels, or the displacement of the wave.
+The longer the wavelength, the lower the sound.